TheRealAnthonyNG/IEM23-24-Joulemeter/README.md

 # IEM23-24-Joulemeter

-FreeRTOS code for joulemeter.
 Writes to SD card and i2c display.

 Made with platformio, can be run on arduino IDE once correct libraries installed.